catherinepope/papermod/content/posts/create-jekyll-site-docker.md

 keywords: ["Jekyll", "Docker", "static site generator", "web development", "Jekyll tutorial", "Docker tutorial", "Bret Fisher", "local development", "Jekyll installation"]
 ---

-NOTES: THIS ONE WORKS FINE!
-JUST GIVE IT A LIGHT REFRESH.

 Although it only takes a minute to create a Jekyll site, you could easily spend a large chunk of your life installing the environment.
 A query on the [Write the Docs forum](https://www.writethedocs.org/slack/) prompted me to share an easier way.

 In this post, I'll show you how to create a Jekyll site in three steps, using the free Docker Community Edition and Bret Fisher's images.